ahnj/snowfla/content/posts/opnsense-att-gateway-bypass.md

 - USB [Thumb drive](https://amzn.to/2Hhwk0w)

-Purchasing the PC hardware separately from the DRAM and SSD ensures quality components, but a fully assembled configurations are available like this [one](https://amzn.to/3dDsxqx).
-Alternatively, any ordinary PC with sufficiently beefy CPU and a minimum of 3 NIC cards will suffice.
-Just make sure the ethernet hardware is supported by OPNsense.
+I bought a barran Qotom mini PC separately from the DRAM and SSD to get the components I thought best.
+You can also buy a fully-assembled configuration (like this [one](https://amzn.to/3dDsxqx)) or, if you have an unused PC (with sufficiently beefy CPU and at least 3 NIC cards) lying around, you can use that.
+Just make sure the ethernet hardware is [compatible](https://wiki.opnsense.org/manual/hardware.html) with OPNsense.

 # Bootable USB drive
 Since the raw hardware above comes with no software installed, follow the well written [instructions](https://docs.opnsense.org/manual/install.html) from OPNsense to prepare an USB boot drive - for qotom q555G6, select architecture `amd64`, and image type of `vga`.